Andrew Clyde: Tenure

 On January 6, 2021, during the 2021 United States Electoral College vote count, Clyde was one of 120 Republican representatives who voted against certifying the 2020 presidential election results in both Arizona and Pennsylvania.
 On March 17, 2021, he also was one of 12 House Republicans to vote against HR 1085 to award three Congressional Gold Medals to the United States police who protected the U.S. Capitol during the 2021 United States Capitol attack.
 In June 2021, Clyde and 20 other House Republicans voted against a similar resolution.

 In May 2021, during a House Oversight Committee hearing, Clyde said that the Capitol attack was "no insurrection" and that there was video of the event that resembled a "normal tourist visit", with Trump supporters behaving "in an orderly fashion, staying between the stanchions and ropes taking videos and pictures".
 During that same hearing, Clyde acknowledged that during the attack, he "helped barricade the [House chamber] door until almost 3 p.m. from the mob who tried to enter".
 Fellow lawmakers Adam Kinzinger and Eric Swalwell criticized him for later refusing to shake the hand of a police officer who had been beaten unconscious during the attack.

 In June 2021, Clyde was among 14 House Republicans who voted against legislation to establish June 19, or Juneteenth, as a federal holiday.
 The Atlanta Journal-Constitution reported that Clyde "supported the holiday but didn't like its title, Juneteenth National Independence Day".

 On February 28, 2022, Clyde was one of three representatives to vote against the Emmett Till Antilynching Act, which made lynching a federal hate crime.

-In April 2022, he led a Republican effort to block the naming of a federal building in Florida after Joseph W. Hatchett, the first Black State Supreme Court judge in Florida and south of the Mason–Dixon line.
+In April 2022, he led a Republican effort to block the naming of a federal building in Florida after Joseph W. Hatchett, the first black State Supreme Court judge in Florida and south of the Mason–Dixon line.
 Clyde justified the action, saying that Hatchett had ruled to block prayer at public schools.
 Naming of federal buildings is usually among the more mundane uncontroversial tasks of Congress, and it is usually accomplished without debate or a recorded vote.

 On November 3, 2022, Clyde introduced the Expose Biden's Inflation, Deficits, and Economic Neglect (BIDEN) Act.

-In February 2023, Clyde and Representatives Lauren Boebert, Barry Moore, and George Santos sponsored a bill to name the AR-15 the U.S. "national gun".
+In February 2023, Clyde co-sponsored a bill to designate the "AR-15-style rifle" the National Gun of the United States.

+Clyde was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+Clyde voted to provide Israel with support following 2023 Hamas attack on Israel.

+On March 5, 2024, Clyde's Standing Against Houthi Aggression Act was favorably reported by the House Foreign Affairs Committee by a bipartisan vote of 34 - 13.

+On June 13, 2024, Clyde introduced "to relocate the Reconciliation Memorial, also known as the Reconciliation Monument, to its original location in Arlington National Cemetery."
+It was defeated by roll call, 230-192, with the Aye votes being only Republicans while the No votes included 24 Republicans with the rest being Democrats.